Santuario de Santa María Magdalena

 Keep following the road around the hill until you reach a large car park at the top.

-Was the Santuario de Santa María Magdalena inspired by Gaudi?
+Was the Santuario de Santa María Magdalena inspired by Gaudí?

-Santuario de Santa María Magdalena novelda
+Looking up at the Santuario de Santa María Magdalena in Novelda

 What is the Sanctuary like?